Contact us

 Methamphetamine addiction is caused by the abuse of a powerful stimulant drug that dramatically affects the central nervous system.
 It is known for its quick high and devastating physical and psychological effects.

 Causes include the drug’s ability to release high levels of dopamine in the brain, creating intense feelings of pleasure and reward.
-Genetic predisposition, environmental factors, and co-occurring mental health disorders can also contribute to addiction.
+Genetic predisposition, environmental factors, and co-occurring mental health disorders also contribute to addiction.

 5. Benzodiazepine Addiction